Overcoming Addictions

 • Addictions A) empty us of our past interests, B) take away our free will, C) leave us one dimensional shells of our former selves, and D) lead us to seek happiness externally.

 • Addictions bring the spirit of hunger, which is marked by: A) Far more of a sense of hunger than of satisfaction.
 B) Seeking relief by giving in only fuels further hunger.
 C) Motivating us by sheer lust rather than goals; non goal seeking behavior is usually very not good.
 D) Prioritize one thing over all else.
-E) Leads to us to go against our values.
-F) Brings an altered state of mind.
-G) Excessive intrusive thoughts.
-G) Threatens feelings of despair.
-H) Distracts us from uplifting activities.
-I) Kills our higher self; J) Humans reward themselves before work not after.
+E) Short term thinking.
+F) Leads to us to go against our values.
+G) Brings an altered state of mind.
+H) Excessive intrusive thoughts.
+H) Threatens feelings of despair.
+I) Distracts us from uplifting activities.
+J) Kills our higher self.
 K) Like unto the spirit of death – we should strive to be a source of creation, not a sink of consumption.
 L) Reminiscent of skin walkers and the dark version of ourselves.

 • Thus, addictions bring a feeling of darkness and emptiness to our lives, while cutting us off from peace and joy.